-The RBI which was clamouring for more autonomy, has been systematically brought under the ambit of the central government .A three pronged strategy resulted in this first the RBI was bypassed on matters relating to currency, secondly its role as regulator of the banking sector was questioned when banks flattered and finally its reserve were siphoned.
-The net result has been that the RBI has been reduced into an institutions which presides over a limited space of monetary policy that is inflation targeting.
+The RBI which was clamouring for more autonomy has been systematically brought under the ambit of the central government.A three-pronged strategy resulted in this first the RBI was bypassed on matters relating to currency, secondly, its role as a regulator of the banking sector was questioned when banks flattered and finally, its reserve was siphoned.
+The net result has been that the RBI has been reduced into an institution which preside over a limited space of monetary policy that is inflation targeting.

 It is useful to focus on understanding and reforming the forces that keep bad institutions in place, especially political institutions and the distribution of political power.
-This requires the understanding the complex relationship between political institutions and the political equilibrium.
-The use of high quality academic information which the present establishment lacks, is valuable both to think about these issues and generate better policy advice.
+This requires understanding the complex relationship between political institutions and political equilibrium.
+The use of high-quality academic information which the present establishment lacks is valuable both to think about these issues and generate better policy advice.

 Source: THE HINDU